prithvirajmagar15/mcp-foundry/README.md

 ## License

 This project is licensed under the MIT License.
-This means you are free to use, modify, and distribute the software, subject to the terms and conditions of the MIT License.
-For more details, please see the LICENSE file in the project repository.
+See the LICENSE file for details.

+## Contributing

+Interested in contributing, and running this server locally?
+See [CONTRIBUTING.md](./CONTRIBUTING.md) to get started.